Professional translations from English,

 my active language - and Spanish is my 'C' language - or passive language.

-I perform consecutive and liaison interpreting and can interpret conversations over the phone.
+I perform remote simultaneous interpreting (RSI) as well as consecutive and liaison interpreting.
 I did so on several occasions, most notably when I used to work in the import-export industries.
 My interpretations will help you generate sales as I can act as a middleman between you and your clients or suppliers.
 Indeed, this ability of mine enabled me to close numerous deals in the past.

 Having lived in China, I possess a certain knowledge and appeal towards Chinese culture and history.
 As a result, I am more than able to help you during business meetings so as to avoid any useless cultural faux pas.